JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

   `mkdir .ssh`
 * Create a file to keep track of authorized keys.<br/>
   `nano .ssh/authorized_keys`
-  * Paste the content from the Public Key file
+  * Paste the content from the Public Key file.
-  * Save & close the file
+  * Save & close the file (Ctrl+X).
 * Protect the SSH folder and authorized_keys file with 700 permissions (only owner can read, write, and execute).<br/>
   `chmod -R 700 .ssh/`
 * Disconnect from your Thundroid.<br/>
   `exit` (or press Ctrl+D)
 * Login to *admin* again, but this time using your SSH key.<br/>
   `ssh admin@192.168.0.189 -i /Users/Manveer/.ssh/thundroid_rsa`
-  * Be sure to use the file location of your own public key
+  * Be sure to use the file location of your own public key.
 * If you can login to *admin* with your SSH key, disable password login.<br/>
   `sudo nano /etc/ssh/sshd_config`
-  * Change ChallengeResponseAuthentication to "no"
+  * Change ChallengeResponseAuthentication to "no".
-  * Uncomment PasswordAuthentication
+  * Uncomment PasswordAuthentication.
-  * Change PasswordAuthentication to "no"
+  * Change PasswordAuthentication to "no".
-  * Save & close the file
+  * Save & close the file.
+(Ctrl+X)
 * Copy the SSH public key to *root* user, just in case.<br/>
   `sudo mkdir /root/.ssh`<br/>
   `sudo cp /home/admin/.ssh/authorized_keys /root/.ssh/`<br/>